-For some time after that I did try to smile less in the hope that the organization saw me adapting to a call for change.
+For some time after that I did try to smile less in the hope that the organisation saw me adapting to a call for change.
 I got promoted over the next couple of years.
 By then my smile was back; so I don’t know what part the grin had played in the decision.

 This episode reminded me of another one that happened I was in the university.
-I was twenty then, studying for a Masters degree in Physics, a subject of my choice, a subject that I loved.
+I was twenty then, studying for a Masters degree in Physics.
+It was a subject of my choice, a subject that I loved.
 I was part of a gang of women and men who were evidently interested in trooping together to go for concerts, participate in singing and dramatics, read, write, debate, argue and generally “hang-around”.
-Much later a good friend from those years told me that Prof. M, one of our teacher’s of impeccable reputation had serious misgivings about my intent and capability as a Physicist and thought I would perhaps make a good writer of popular science articles.

 Prof. M was correct on one of those counts – never in the more than three decades since then have I paused writing.
 Diary, poetry, essays, travelogues, and, also, research papers!